 - Use of controls or adjustments or performance of procedures other than those specified herein may result in hazardous laser exposure.
-Never operate the CD player with the top case of the unit removed. - Changes or modifications not expressly approved by Mazda may void the user's authority to operate this equipment.
+Never operate the CD player with the top case of the unit removed. - Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate this equipment.